metalisx/metalisx/common/common-cdi/readme.txt

-This module is only for testing a CDI setup, it is not relevant for the total project.
+This module is only for testing a CDI application, it is not relevant to the project.